-When using recycled suspension parts:

-- compare the recycled part to an undamaged part to verify that it is the proper dimensions, undamaged, and that the part is the correct part. - inspect for bends or cracks.
-Use dye penetrant if necessary. - do not install if there is evidence of damage or previous repairs, or any signs of heating, welding, or straightening.
+When using recycled suspension parts, the recycled part should be compared to an undamaged part to verify that it has the proper dimensions, is undamaged, and that the part is the correct part.
+Suspension parts must be inspected for bends or cracks.
+Dye penetrant should be used if necessary.
+Any part that has evidence of damage or previous repairs, or any signs of heating, welding, or straightening should not be installed.